 What is soap??

 NB: HANDLE CAREFULLY the solution of NaOH (Sodium hydroxide, also known as caustic soda and lye).
 This compound is sold as white crystals.
 It’s a corrosive product and in contact with water produces heat that could ignite combustible materials.
-During the preparation of your own soap ALWAYS wear protective goggles and gloves (natural rubber, PVC or nitrile)!!
-First think to your safety!
+During the preparation of your own soap ALWAYS wear protective goggles and gloves (natural rubber, PVC, or nitrile)!!
+First, think about your safety!

 After these recommendations, it seems complicated and dangerous but it’s not if some precautions are taken.
-The chemist inside me wants to do soon again a soap.. shortly I will report each steps for its realisation! 🙂
+The chemist inside me wants to do soon again a soap.. shortly I will report each step for its realization! 🙂